 Testing a website on different browsers is a mandatory part of the web design process.

-Doing so ensures the website you design is functional and renders as intended across various platforms and devices.
+Doing so helps confirm the website you design is functional and renders as intended across various platforms and devices.
 However, it can be hard to understand which browsers to run tests on.
 Below, we will walk through the 5 most popular web browsers and their functionality in the context of web design to help break down which browsers you should design for.

 1. Chrome